Hagleitner-HsM/hagleitner-bdim/v0.1/customer/customer.common.md

 ### `erpTenantId`
 Given to make the life of the EPR easier, i.e. an erp attribute stored in the BDIM.

-#### TODO
-* CRM must implement a logic that determines the correct tenat.
+The CRM must implement a logic that determines the correct tenat.
 Could be the 1st level reseller on the reseller relationship path.

 ### `name1`, `name2`, `name3`
 Name of the customer, split in up to 3 parts for printing postal addresses.